akarsh/akarsh.github.io/README.md

 ### About
-My website project using the HTML5 Template.
-I had made several changes to the original template according to the way i want to show case data regarding myself.
-This website is about me.
+This website project using a HTML5 Template 'Stellar by HTML5 UP'.
+I had made several changes to the original template according my requirements.
+This webiste is about me.

-Credits:
+#### Credits:

     Template:
         Stellar by HTML5 UP